Ganojan/Central-Processing-Unit-in-Verilog-VHDL/README.md

 - **Synchronous Operation**: Common clock signal allows for all components in the circuit to operate instantaneously upon command.

 ## Tool Used
-- **Quartus II**: Used for development, simulation, and waveform analysis.
+- **Quartus II**: Used for development, simulation, and waveform analysis to verify the operation of the CPU.

 ## How It Works
 The components of this CPU work in unison to execute operations as instructed: